Sandra Day O'Connor College of Law - Beus Center for Law and Society Snell & Wilmer Plaza

 Time commitment

-Students are expected to spend a minimum of 270 hours in the Clinic during the one semester.
+Students are expected to spend a minimum of 270 hours in the Clinic during the semester and will be asked to track their time in the Clinic’s case management software system.

-• Fall or Spring Semester – 20 hours per week
+Fall or Spring Semester – approximately 20 hours per week

 Student Applications Dates for Clinic: